Dietary Patterns – Overview

 As such, they should be considered preliminary because they have not yet been subject to peer reviews where independent pros examine the data prior to publication in journals.

-To sum it all up, as research is shifting from single nutrients, you need to start thinking more about your dietary patterns and consider the foods you take over days, weeks, and months because they can have a substantial impact on your overall well-being.
+To sum it all up, as research is shifting from single nutrients, you need to start thinking more about your dietary patterns and consider the foods you take over days, weeks, and months because they can substantially impact your overall well-being.